mydogspies/xflytools/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/mydogspies/xflytools) ![GitHub last commit](https://img.shields.io/github/last-commit/mydogspies/xflytools) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/mydogspies/xflytools)
 ## xflytools

-Xflytools is a remote application to set the autopilot, radios frequencies/transponder and exterior lights for Xplane default aircraft.
+Xflytools is a remote application to set various functions for Xplane default aircraft.
 The app is meant to ease the workload during critical parts of the flight when it's more efficient to gather all functions in one window/screen rather than paning around the cockpit with the mouse.

 NOTE!
 Xflytools uses the excellent ExtPlane plugin from Ville Franki to interface with Xplane and will not work without.
 You can find this plugin on [github].
-Note that the version tested with the current stable version is already bundled with the binaries.
+IMPORTANT!
+The version of ExtPlane tested with the current stable release is already bundled with the binaries.
 No other versions are guaranteed to work with Xflytools.

 This project is licensed under the terms of the GNU General Public License v3.0.